brodiemonohan/MLB-in-Seattle/README.md

 ### trajectory_calculation.py

-This file defines 4 helper functions that compute the drag and Magnus effect coefficents due to drag and the Magnus force, as well as the forces themselves based on the required input parameters.
-The 5th function combines these helper functions with the force due to gravity into a comprehensive function that numerically computes the flight path of the ball in the 2D x-z plane (keeing the same axis convention as StatCast) by computing the forces, the velocity, and position of the ball at time steps defined by the user.
+This file defines 4 helper functions that compute the drag and Magnus effect coefficients due to drag and the Magnus force, as well as the forces themselves based on the required input parameters.
+The 5th function combines these helper functions with the force due to gravity into a comprehensive function that numerically computes the flight path of the ball in the 2D x-z plane (keeping the same axis convention as StatCast) by computing the forces, the velocity, and position of the ball at time steps defined by the user.

 ### air_densities.py